just5ky/SkyPi/Authelia/README.md

 #### You can access it from the mobile app, and upload documents

-#### Thumbnails will be shown as it can be access by anybody using that link
+#### Thumbnails will not be visible as it can be access by anybody using that link

 ```yml
 access_control: